PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 scalar metadata, multiple matches, constant ownership/cloning, quantization, pruning, rejection, topology, and atomicity cases.
 Validate sequentially, commit and push, and do not create a pull request.

+## Attention Gather cleanup ownership extraction: completed state

+The corrected owner now resides in `onnx2tf/tflite_builder/passes/attention_gather_cleanup_layout.py`.
+Its function and the corrected raw owner at checkpoint `a48ee607` are each 740 lines and have identical ASTs.
+The central lowerer imports it under the private `_optimize_attention_gather_transpose_reshape_cleanup_chains_pass` alias and keeps the historical private name as a one-return wrapper.
+Both production calls remain unchanged.
+The pass module does not import the lowerer.

+Sixteen direct owner/wrapper comparisons cover ordinary Pattern A and Pattern B, two matches of each, negative axes, scalar indices, dynamic signatures, shared and public permutation cloning, variable-index rejection, per-axis QDIM, zero-match no-prune, Pattern-B quantization mismatch, missing metadata, reverse topology, a public internal alias, and duplicate source producers.
+Deep-copied executions produce identical statistics and complete normalized ModelIR state, including buffers, quantization, options, provenance, topology, metadata, lineage, and diagnostics.

+Validation completed sequentially as follows:

+- corrected checkpoint/module AST comparison: exact, 740 lines each;
+- focused safety plus owner/wrapper contract: `97 passed in 0.63s`;
+- focused contract plus ordered architecture suite: `345 passed in 17.51s`;
+- focused contract, six adjacent extracted bridge/collapse contracts, and ordered architecture suite: `747 passed in 18.22s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.61s`;
+- targeted Ruff for the new module and focused test, Python compilation, and whitespace checks: passed;
+- the central lowerer retains exactly six pre-existing Ruff findings.

+No real-model conversion or broad direct-suite repeat was added.
+The move is mechanically identical to the corrected checkpoint.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, both ordered runtime calls, and TensorFlow isolation are unchanged.
+PR #952 remains closed;
+no pull request was created, reopened, or updated.

+At restart, inventory and characterize the next substantive raw source-order owner before editing it: the 190-line `_optimize_attention_preproj_reshape_to_batchmatmul_ranklift_chains`.
+It currently has only architecture references and no focused public fixture.
+Build focused synthetic ModelIR cases for valid and multiple matches, dynamic shape/signature metadata, Reshape constants/options, BatchMatMul flags, quantization, topology, public boundaries, pruning, fixed point, statistics, and both production-call boundaries.
+Record unsafe behavior as strict xfails before correction.
+Keep validation minimal and strictly sequential, commit and push coherent checkpoints, and do not create a pull request.